Nettakrim/Souper-Secret-Settings/ResourcepackGuide/AddingShaders.md

 Now that Souper Secret Settings knows about the shader, the shader needs its render passes setup, so add a file in `<namespace>/shaders/post` called `<name>.json`

-Its very useful to be able able to reference minecrafts shader assets while doing this - if you cant be bothered to unzip the jar yourself, you can look at https://mcasset.cloud/1.19.3/assets/minecraft/shaders or  the builtin [expanded shaders](https://github.com/Nettakrim/Souper-Secret-Settings/tree/main/src/main/resources/resourcepacks/expanded_shaders) resourcepack
+It's very useful to be able to reference minecraft's shader assets while doing this - if you cant be bothered to unzip the jar yourself, you can look at https://mcasset.cloud/1.19.3/assets/minecraft/shaders or  the builtin [expanded shaders](https://github.com/Nettakrim/Souper-Secret-Settings/tree/main/src/main/resources/resourcepacks/expanded_shaders) resourcepack

 *This section will explain how to add a modified vanilla shader program, to see how to write custom shaders, skip to the section on [writing shader code](WritingShaderCode.md), which will assume you have understanding of how the post shader files covered in this section work.*